Are these certificates really free or is it just a "free trial"?

 How do I renew?

 The renewal process is very similar to the initial issuance.
 Just use the same account key and CSR you have used previously on the Details page.
-Please note that you should be using the account key and NOT the domain key (the latter is normally downloadable on the last step along with the certificate file).
+Please note that you should be using the account key and NOT the domain key (the latter is normally downloadable on the last step along with the certificate file and it is NOT needed to be entered anywhere on ZeroSSL site - neither for the initial issuance, nor for the renewal).
 Once on the last step, download the updated certificate file, place it on your server (replacing the old one) and reload or restart the web-server software.

 Do I need to do the verification again when I renew?